peterchijioke/storyApp/README.md

 # An Experience management application

-This is Story app, an experience management application that allow user to write about an encounter or experience; On posting it to the board, other users can read through it.
+This is Story app, an experience management application that allow user to write about an encounter or experience; On posting it to the sory board, other users can read through it; You can either make a story public or private for it not to appear on the story board; by making it public, other will not see your story.

 ## Tech Stack